Saxo Investment Brokerage Review (2024): How to Invest Using SaxoTraderGO?

 Saxo commission and trading fees

 High commission fees can really bite you in the butt if you buy and sell frequently.
-One of Saxo’s biggest strengths is their affordable fees — trading Singapore stocks incurs a 0.03% fee, compared to others that charge around 0.18% to 0.275%.
+One of Saxo’s biggest strengths is its affordable fees.

-Here’s what it costs to trade stocks on various markets with the Diamond account plan:
+Here’s what it costs to trade stocks on various markets on the Classic tier:

 Saxo Fees